Cuciu/Value-Investing-3.0/README.md

 Through this app you  will be able to apply some of the basic Value Investing formulas for most of the companies listed on https://www.macrotrends.net/
 You can run it on your PC by installing Python 3.8 and the dependencies or simply deploy it as an app on Google App Engine on GCP.

+# It Calculates:
+* 5 Years Net Income Growth Rate
+* 10 Years Net Income Growth Rate
+* 5 Years EPS Growth Rate
+* 10 Years EPS Growth Rate
+* Current Liabilities / Current Cash Factor
+* Total Liabilities / Total Assets Factor
+* RORE for last 5 years
+* Overpriced percentage

+# Explaining the Current Liabilities / Current Cash Factor:
+How much Current Liabilities represent from the Current Cash in percentage Inspired by One Up On Wall Street: How to Use What You Already Know to Make Money in the Market by Peter Lynch, John Rothchild

+# Explaining the Total Liabilities / Total Assets Factor
+How much Total Liabilities represent from the Total Assets Factor Inspired by One Up On Wall Street: How to Use What You Already Know to Make Money in the Market by Peter Lynch, John Rothchild

+# Explaining the Overpriced formula:
+This formula was developed by myself in order to asses if the current price is corelated with the earnings of the company in the last five years.
+Components:
+* <Price5Years> - Price 5 years ago
+* <Investment> = <NBShares> * <Price5Years>
+* <RetainedErnings> = List of Retained earnings for the past 5 years
+* <NetPresentValue> is the NPV of Earnings calculated 5 years ago if all the estimated earnings and the estimating earnings were correct
+* <TotalValueYears> (estimated value gained in the 5 years) = Future Value (-<AverageInflation>, <NbofYears>, 0, -<NetPresentValue>) + * Future Value (-<AverageInflation>, <NbofYears>, 0, -<Investment>)
+* <EstimatedPrice> = <TotalValueYear>s / <NBShares>
+* Overpriced = (<PriceNow> / <EstimatedPrice>) %

 ## Example of input:
 * Base Link: https://www.macrotrends.net/stocks/charts/GOOGL/alphabet/
 * Years: 5